 As mentioned above, I make no claim that this is a complete list but I have often found that if a part I need can be had, these sources are most likely to have it.
 Of course, that’s been my experience for my projects.
 If you are still unable to locate the part you need you’ll need to look further.

 Some tips for searching.
 Use more than one search engine.
 Google.com is the most popular and obvious but far from the only one.
-Others worth using are SwissCows.com, DuckDuckGo.com (which also emphasizes user privacy), Bing.com, Yahoo.com, AOL.com, Ask.com, Excite.com, and Lycos.com.
-While all search engines index publicly-available websites, the approach each one takes differs a bit and can result in different results during a search.
-If your first search comes up dry, try using a different search engine.
+Others worth using are DuckDuckGo.com (which emphasizes user privacy), Luxxle.com (which emphasizes being unbiased), FreeSpoke.com (also emphasizes unbiased/uncensored results), SwissCows.com (user anonymity), Bing.com, Yahoo.com, AOL.com, Ask.com, Excite.com, and Lycos.com.
+While all search engines index publicly-available websites, the approach each company takes in indexing and presenting search queries differs which can lead to different results during a given search.
+If your first search comes up dry, try using different search engines.

 Understand common search engine syntax.
-Surrounding a word or phrase in quotation marks prioritizes results having that exact word or phrase.
-For example, a search for “Remington 700” “parts” will be more specific with results having an exact match to specific phrase “Remington 700” that also includes the word “parts” in the result.
-Dropping the quotation marks indicates a search for results that have these words or numbers anywhere in the result and not necessarily together, which may not be what you want.
+Surrounding a word or phrase in quotation marks prioritizes results in having that exact word or phrase.
+For example, a search for “Remington 700” “parts” will be more specific with results having an exact match to the specific phrase “Remington 700” that also includes the word “parts” somewhere in the result.
+This is different from “Remington 700 parts” requiring that exact phrase together.
+Dropping the quotation marks indicates a search for results that have these words or numbers anywhere in the result and not necessarily together, which may or may not be what you want.

 Don’t be afraid to ask for help in an online forum but be smart about it.
 Before posting a question, search on your own and then include what you searched for, how you went about it, what the results were, and what you’re looking for but haven’t found.
-Before asking on a particular site or forum, do a site-specific search on that forum (site:ForumName.com ) to double-check your question or something similar hasn’t already been asked and answered.
+Before asking on a particular site or forum, do a site-specific search on that forum ( site:ForumName.com ) to double-check your question or something similar hasn’t already been asked and answered.
 Include the fact you did this to show that you were thorough in searching on your own before asking for help.
+This is part of learning how to ask questions the smart way.

 As I said, for some projects the search for needed parts can take as long as the repair itself.
 Knowing some great supply places and how to search further on your own can help make finding what you need a little easier.